legalsmeagol15/Helpers/README.md

 # Helpers (C#)
+**Wesley Oates**

-This solution is designed to include some useful helpers tasks for commonly-implemented problems, like implementing parsing of command-line argument strings or graph searches.
-Feel free to copy, modify, re-use or flame to your your heart's content.
+This solution is designed to include some useful helpers solving commonly-encountered problems, like implementing parsing of command-line argument strings or graph searches.
+Feel free to copy, modify, re-use, or flame to your your heart's content, though please do so with attribution.
+I reserve the right to crib from any cool ideas that are implemented based on this code, as I extend it over time.

 Some  highlights:

 ## Arguments

 This is my argument-parsing implementation.
 The idea is to define a class into which argument values can be written using automagic reflection, eliminating the need for tedious parsing of command line args in your apps.
-(Really, this can be used to parse and `string[]` - an obvious example would be HTTP header parsing).
-Parsing failures throw useful exceptions.
-The properties of each argument can be specified in the parameter class using handy Attributes, wil no complex code necessary.
+(Really, this can be used to parse any `string[]`.
+An obvious example would be HTTP header parsing.)
+Parsing failures throw useful and informative exceptions.
+The properties of each argument can be specified in the parameter class using handy Attributes, with very little complex code necessary.

 Right now, the features include:
 - Smart parsing of bool and key/value arguments.
 A key/value pair will be provided in the form `key=value` or